kowainik/org/style-guide.md

 lookup :: forall a f .
 Typeable a => TypeRepMap f -> Maybe (f a)
 ```

-If the function type signature is very long then place type of each argument under
+If the function type signature is very long, then place the type of each argument under
 its own line with respect to alignment.

 ```haskell